How to Build a Seamless Social Media Approval Process

 Approval – Once the initial review is complete, the designated point of contact should submit the post for approval.
 The post should be reviewed and approved by all stakeholders involved in the process, including legal, compliance, and senior management.

 Scheduling – Once the posts have been approved, they need to be scheduled for publishing on the appropriate social media platforms at the right time.
 Most social media management tools, including Hootsuite, Sprout Social, and Buffer, offer scheduling features.
-That enable you to schedule your social media posts in advance.
+That enables you to schedule your social media posts in advance.
 You can specify the exact date and time that you want your posts to be published on each social media platform.
 Which can help ensure that your content is published at the most optimal times for your audience.

 Use Approval Tools